anthonykasabian/necct-web/content/casestudies/_index.md

 ---
 page_media: "/videos/video2.mp4"
-page_title: "INVENT"
+title: "INVENT"
-page_subtitle: "TO CREATE A POWERFUL PROJECT ONCE, A BIT OF LUCK IS ENOUGH"
+subtitle: "TO CREATE A POWERFUL PROJECT ONCE, A BIT OF LUCK IS ENOUGH"
 ---